FGTS withdrawal released until the end of the year, see who receives

 It is necessary to remember that to join the withdrawal-anniversary where it is possible to redeem a portion of the balance of the FGTS accounts annually, the worker will no longer receive the Fund in cases of unfair dismissal.

-However, the 40% fine on the FGTS balance, as well as other severance payments and other forms of use of the Guarantee Fund, such as for the purchase of property, continued to be the worker’s normal right.
+However, the 40% fine on the FGTS balance, as well as other severance payments and other types of use of the Guarantee Fund, such as for the purchase of property, continued to be the worker’s right normally.

 Another point that needs to be clarified is that when joining the withdrawal-birthday, it is not a definitive modality, that is, the worker can also rejoin the withdrawal-withdrawal, however, it will be necessary to wait for a grace period of 25 months .